Saurabhshukla999/smartserve/README.md

-# Servease (Smart Service Marketplace)
+# Smartserve (Smart Service Marketplace)

-Servease is a full‑stack service marketplace built with Next.js App Router.
+Smartserve is a full‑stack service marketplace built with Next.js App Router.
 It connects **customers** with **local service providers** (plumbers, electricians, etc.) and includes booking, reviews, and separate dashboards for users and providers.

 ---